alessandromigliore/InteractiveClassicalArt/2nd delivery.md

 - Usability ✘
 ### Technical evaluation
 - Required software ✔
+- Accessibility ✔
+- Accuracy ✘
-- Sensors accuracy  ✘
+- Latency ✘
 - Costs ✔
 ## 5 What we expect to evaluate
 - The perceived usability of the product through System Usability Scale
+- Accuracy
-- Sensors accuracy
+- Latency